platformatic/platformatic/docs/guides/http-cache.md

 ## Invalidating cache by cache tags

 Platformatic Runtime supports cache tags to invalidate related cache entries.
 Cache tags should be set in one of the response headers.
+Cache tags should be globally unique.

 Let's set the `X-Cache-Tags` header in the root `platformatic.json` file.